ryanbrainard/shoehorn/README.md

     java -javaagent:shoehorn.jar [rest of args for launching the app...]

-`shoehorn.jar` can be created independently or integated into the app's Maven build, as described below.
+`shoehorn.jar` can be created independently or integrated into the app's Maven build, as described below.

 ###Integrating with Maven

 If the app using Shoehorn is using Maven, add the following to the app's `pom.xml` to create the `shoehorn.jar` file.

-####Add the Repository
+####1.
+Add the Repository

     <repository>
         <id>github-ryanbrainard</id>